KhronosGroup/Vulkan-Headers/README.md

 The contents of this repository are largely obtained from other repositories and are collected, coordinated, and curated here.

+Do not propose pull requests to this repository which modify any files under include/vulkan/ or registry/.
+All such files are generated from the Vulkan-Docs repository and, in the case of include/vulkan/vulkan.hpp, the Vulkan-Hpp repository.
+Any changes must be made in those repositories.

 The projects for these repositories are:

 - [KhronosGroup/Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs)